Lawlietop/KYFloatingActionButton/README.md

 #Usage

-- Step 1
+### Step 1
- -Drag a UIView into storyboard or xib
+ Drag a UIView into storyboard or xib

-- Step 2
+### Step 2
-  -Give it constraint without width and height because it has a fixed width and height 55 ，Recommend adjusting height and width to 55 so that you could more easily set layout
+  Give it constraint without width and height because it has a fixed width and height 55 ，Recommend adjusting height and width to 55 so that you could more easily set layout

-- Step 3
+### Step 3
-  -You can change the UIVvew bagroundcolor to adjust the FloatingActionButtonColor
+  You can change the UIVvew bagroundcolor to adjust the FloatingActionButtonColor

-- Step 4
+### Step 4

 * kinds of animation
 ```swift